swap-dot-io/swap-io-clmm/SECURITY.md

 ## Payout Information

 Payouts are handled directly by the swap.io team and are denominated in USD.
-Payouts can be made in RAY, SOL, or USDC.
+Payouts can be made in USDC or SOL on the Solana network.

 ## Out of Scope & Rules